Abdelrhman-AK/WinPaletter/Documentations/Store/OnlineStoreSource.md

 ### **1. You are responsible for the copyrights of the themes\resources pack in the server\repository you build.
 WinPaletter developer is not responsible for copyrights violation by other users.**

 ### 2. Themes that are included online in a server\repository must be made by WinPaletter `1.0.7.7` and higher, otherwise the themes won't be loaded.
-If you insist on uploading a theme made by an old version of WinPaletter, use WinPaletter `1.0.7.7` or higher to convert this theme (You can find convert button in main form in the upper part that has buttons)
+If you insist on uploading a theme made by an old version of WinPaletter, use WinPaletter `1.0.7.7` or higher to convert this theme into the new format version (You can find convert button in main form in the upper part that has buttons)

 ### 3. Offline source mode can load themes made by any WinPaletter version